-Imagine you’re wandering the vibrant streets of Tokyo, and a kind stranger helps you navigate the subway.
-You want to say “thank you,” but how?
-In Japanese, expressing gratitude is more than just words—it’s a blend of language, culture, and respect.
-Whether you’re planning a trip to Japan, connecting with Japanese friends, or simply exploring the language, learning to say “thank you” in Japanese is a valuable skill.
-In this in-depth guide, we’ll cover everything you need to know about expressing gratitude in Japanese, from basic phrases to cultural nuances, complete with examples and tips.
+Imagine you’re wandering the vibrant streets of Tokyo when a kind stranger helps you navigate the subway.
+You want to say “thank you” — but how?
+In Japanese, expressing gratitude is more than just words.
+It’s a blend of language, culture, and respect.
+Whether you’re planning a trip to Japan, connecting with Japanese friends, or simply exploring the language, learning to say “thank you” in Japanese is a skill worth having.
+In this in-depth guide, we’ll cover everything you need to know — from the basic phrases to the cultural nuances — with examples and tips along the way.
 By the end, you’ll feel confident saying “thank you” in any situation.

 - Basic ways to say “thank you” in Japanese